-Publication of articles in Journal Elscho is dependent solely on scientific validity and coherence as judged by our editors and/or peer reviewers, who will also assess whether the writing is comprehensible and whether the work represents a useful contribution to the field.
-Journal Elscho acknowledged the effort and suggestions made by its reviewers.
+Publication of articles in Biology and Education Journal (BaEJ) is dependent solely on scientific validity and coherence as judged by our editors and/or peer reviewers, who will also assess whether the writing is comprehensible and whether the work represents a useful contribution to the field.
+Biology and Education Journal (BaEJ) acknowledged the effort and suggestions made by its reviewers.

 Initial evaluation of manuscripts

-The Editor will first evaluate all manuscripts submitted at a maximum of 3 weeks time.
+The Editor will first evaluate all manuscripts submitted at a maximum of 2 weeks time.
 Although rare, yet it is entirely feasible for an exceptional manuscript to be accepted at this stage.
-Those rejected at this stage are insufficiently original, have serious scientific flaws, or are outside the aims and scope of the Journal Elscho.
+Those rejected at this stage are insufficiently original, have serious scientific flaws, or are outside the aims and scope of the Biology and Education Journal (BaEJ).
 Those that meet the minimum criteria are passed on to expert reviewers for review.
 It usually took up to 8 weeks.
-Manuscripts are published at least 8 weeks after being reviewed by two reviewers.

 Type of peer review

 The process of reviewing a paper using a double blind method involving a minimum of two reviewers who have been selected by a section editor, if between reviewers there are conflicting decisions, it will be additional reviewers to decide whether the article is accepted or rejected.

 Reviewers are asked to evaluate whether the manuscript:

 - Is original by stating the objectives and gap clearly

 - Has results/findings which are clearly presented and support the conclusions